Citation, DOI, disclosures and article data

 They can often be excised completely.
 In these cases, the prognosis is excellent, with 5-year-survival over 98% 9.

-If the tumor has extended to the conus medullaris, resection is often incomplete, with greater risk of local recurrence, and there is a greater risk of neurologic deficit 11.
+If the tumor has extended to the conus medullaris, resection is often incomplete, with a greater risk of local recurrence, and there is a greater risk of neurologic deficit 11.

 Differential diagnosis of a small conus and filum terminale myxopapillary ependymoma includes: